 Since 1992, Transnistria has pursued close diplomatic, military, and economic ties with Russia, with more than a thousand Russian soldiers stationed in the region.

-In October 1994, Moldova acceded to the provisions of the nuclear Non-Proliferation Treaty in Washington, D.C., confirming it does not possess nuclear, biological, chemical, or radiological weapons.
+In October 1994, Moldova acceded to the provisions of the Nuclear Non-Proliferation Treaty in Washington, D.C.

 In 1994, Moldova became a participant in NATO's Partnership for Peace programme.

-In 1994, the Constitution of Moldova was established, providing the framework for the government of the country.
+In 1994, the Constitution of Moldova set the framework for the government, requiring a two-thirds parliamentary majority to amend it.

 In 1994, the Moldova national football team played its first match.